nicolemne/gameratings-api/README.md

 4. Use git clone + the URL in your terminal, or unpack the ZIP containing the project

 ### **Create a Django REST Framework Project**
-1. Install Django along with supporting libraries such as: Gunicorn, Cloudinary, psycopg2, Pillow, and Allauth.
+1. Install Django along with supporting libraries such as Gunicorn, Cloudinary, psycopg2, Pillow, and Allauth.
-2. Create project: `django-admin startproject project_name`
+2. Create a project: `django-admin startproject project_name`
-3. Similarly, create app: `python manage.py startapp app_name`
+3. Similarly, create an app: `python manage.py startapp app_name`
-4. Create file for requirements: `pip freeze --local > requirements.txt`
+4. Create a file for requirements: `pip freeze --local > requirements.txt`
-   - Remember to repeat this step everytime you install a new library or dependency
+   - Remember to repeat this step every time you install a new library or dependency
 5. Add your apps to `INSTALLED_APPS` in settings.py file: `'app_name',`
 6. Follow the steps in [Setting up Environment Variables](#setting-up-environment-variables) to set up your:
    - DEV
    - SECRET_KEY
    - DATABASE_URL
    - ALLOWED_HOSTS
    - CLOUDINARY_URL
 7. Migrate changes: `python manage.py migrate`
 8. Run server locally: `python manage.py runserver`

 ### **Setting up Environment Variables**

 1. Create an env.py and Procfile file.
 These should all be located at the top level of your project directory.
    - In the terminal: `touch Procfile`
    - In the terminal: `touch env.py`
 2. Add env.py to the .gitignore file.
 3. In env.py import the os library: `import os`
 4. In env.py, below import os, add `os.environ["DATABASE_URL"] = "databaseurl"`